nchaloult/minecraft-server-wrapper/README.md

 ## Usage

-Each time you want to launch the server, run the wrapper instead of running the server `.jar` that Mojang provides.
+Each time you want to launch the server, run the wrapper instead of running the `server.jar` file that Mojang provides.

 ```bash
 # Instead of something like: